Sometimes, you need to see the trees to see the forest.

-Organized by the Kaggle platform for data science competitions, the challenge was to track the human footprint in the Amazon rainforest by distinguishing human causes of forest loss from natural ones.
+The challenge was to track the human footprint in the Amazon rainforest by distinguishing human causes of forest loss from natural ones.
 That could make rainforest protection more effective and more timely, according to the competition website.

 Dai faced almost a thousand competitors, but he had an edge others lacked — his on-the-ground experience in the rainforest, and our GPUs.
 The satellite images were tagged to indicate whether they pictured forest cleared for farming, illegal logging, or some other other activity.

 Because he’d seen deforestation up close, Dai could look at satellite data and picture exactly what was happening on the ground.
 He used that insight to design a GPU-accelerated deep learning model to label images automatically.

 The Cost of Forest Loss

 The Amazon rainforest, the world’s largest, plays an invaluable role in sustaining life — stabilizing climate, producing oxygen and water, and housing some 30 percent of the world’s species.

 But it’s steadily being destroyed.
 Over the past 40 years the Brazilian Amazon alone has lost about a fifth of its forest — an area larger than California and New Mexico combined — to climate change, cattle grazing, industrial agriculture and logging, according to the respected Mongabay environmental science website.

 In the Kaggle competition, Planet, which designs and builds satellites to collect images of earth, and its Brazilian counterpart, SCCON, challenged participants to label atmospheric conditions and land use in high-resolution satellite images.